suelenduarte/ClothingInventorySystem/README.md

 <h1>Clothing Inventory System</h1>

-<p>This project has four tables: Product, costumer, category, and user.</p>
+<p>This project has four tables: Product, costumer, category, and user.
+I am using SQL databse to save, update, delete, and search for information.</p>

 <h3>Final Output</h3>